DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_64_eps-mac.md

 ![Eps Win7](images/63_eps-w_7.png)

 Close the dialog once finished.
+Electrum is now be connected to your full node!

 It's still a good idea to use Tor, but you'll have to do it with your Bitcoin Core node now.
 Check out the guide for [running Bitcoin Core over Tor](https://github.com/DriftwoodPalace/guides/blob/master/hodl-guide/hodl-guide_61_bitcoin-core.md#running-bitcoin-core-over-tor)

+### Disable connections to other servers

 *Pro tip:* Create a script that starts Electrum and disables all connections to other servers.
 In that case you don’t risk connecting to a public server by mistake.
 Go to your desktop and make a copy of the script `eps`.
 Rename it `electrum-starter`.
 Right click on the file and open it with a text editor.